BhumiPatel2309/e-Journal/README.md

 ## Acknowledgments
 - Flutter team for the amazing framework
 - Firebase for backend services
-- All contributors and open-source packages used in this project
+- Open-source packages used in this project